ydutertre/myvario/USAGE.md

  - `Bottom-Right`:
    your current ground speed

+### Custom Views

+You can add you own indicator display views by going to settings -> General -> General View Pages.
+There you can add 2-indicator, 4-indicator, or 7-indicator views (each will be a page).
+You can then configure which indicators you wish to see on each view.
+You can delete unneeded views/pages as needed.

 ### Variometer View

 The My Vario Variometer displays your current ascent/descent rate both textu-